rich-p-rich/english-tutor-django-p4/README.md

 - change the date, the time, or both the date and time of their appointment
 - cancel the appointment altogether.

+# Testing
+I have separated the results of my site testing into a different file called [Test Results](test-results.md).

 **CRUD Options**

 ![navbar-options](read-me_images/navbar_book-manage-appointments.PNG)